reuters-graphics/bluprint_chart-module-svelte/DEVELOPING.md

 chart.geoData([/* ... */]);
 ```

-As a bonus, you can add a little bit of data validation to give your chart's users some helpful error messages if they pass data in a format you don't expect.
+As a bonus, writing these as getter/setters let's you add a little bit of data validation so your chart can give users helpful error messages if they pass data in a format you don't expect.

 ```javascript
 geoData(topo) {